lfschenone/pixelmural/README.md

 Tasks
 -----
-* Facebook login
+* When sharing, share a screenshot
 * Replace GET for POST ajax requests where necessary
 * Preview?
 * Draft pencil?
 * Optimize the zoom
-* Optimize pixel loading?
+* Optimize pixel loading
-* Grid numbers?
 * Understand and optimize the spectrum CSS

 Further tasks